A Guide to Contract Manufacturing in Vietnam

 - Help manage compliance and logistics

-- Serve as your on-the-ground eyes and ears
+- Serve as your eyes and ears on the ground

-Due Diligence Tips and Common Red Flags
+Due Diligence and Common Red Flags

 Before committing to a manufacturer, conduct thorough due diligence.